 Proof.
-Given such acyclic cofibration $A \xrightarrow{} K$ , factor into $A \xrightarrow{\text{triv}} E \longrightarrow K$ to get a diagram
+Given such acyclic cofibration $A \xrightarrow{} K$, factor into $A \xrightarrow{\text{triv}} E \longrightarrow K$ to get a diagram in which the arrow on the right is a homotopy equivalence.
+Applying i_1 and taking fibrant replacements in in sSet, we obtain a diagram

 The right side is a weak equivalence by 2-out-of-3.
 Thus, by Proposition 3.3.18, it is a a trivial fibration and we have a diagonal filler as indicated in the diagram.
 It follows that $A \rightarrow K$ is a retract of a trivial cofibration and therefore a trivial cofibration itself.
 Proposition 3.3.20.
 Weak equivalences are preserved by i1.

 Proof.
 Let f be a weak equivalence in the structure on ssSet.
-Taking fibrant replacements, we obtain a square in which the arrow on the right is a homotopy equivalence.
-Applying $i_1$ and taking fibrant replacements in in sSet, we obtain a diagram
+Taking fibrant replacements, we obtain a square

-The horizontal arrows are trivial cofibrations because, by the assumption that (TrivCof, Fib) satisfies the hypothesis of Theorem 3.3.1, they are preserved by $i_1$ .
-Since $i_1$ also preserves homotopy equivalences, we have that $i_1 \overline{f}$ is a homotopy equivalence.
-As noted before, it is proved in [Joy08] that the weak equivalences in sSetQ can be characterised as in Proposition 3.3.12.
-It follows that $i_1 f$ is a weak equivalence and by 2-out-of-3, so is $f^$ .
-But then $f^$ a weak equivalence between fibrant objects, i.e. a homotopy equivalence.
-It follows that $i_1 f$ is a weak equivalence. $\Box$

-Proof of Theorem 3.3.1.
+The horizontal arrows are trivial cofibrations because, by the assumption that (TrivCof, Fib) satisfies the hypothesis of Theorem 3.3.1, they are preserved by i_1 .
+Since i_1 also preserves homotopy equivalences, we have that $i_1 \overline{f}$ is a homotopy equivalence.
+As noted before, it is proved in [Joy08] that the weak equivalences in sSet_Q can be characterised as in Proposition 3.3.12.
+It follows that $i_1 f$ is a weak equivalence and by 2-out-of-3, so is f^ .
+But then f^ a weak equivalence between fibrant objects, i.e. a homotopy equivalence.
+It follows that $i_1 f$ is a weak equivalence. \Box Proof of Theorem 3.3.1.
 2-out-of-3 follows from propositions 3.3.12 and 3.3.15.
 The four inclusions are proved in Proposition 3.3.17 (A1), Proposition 3.3.19 (A2'), and Proposition 3.3.18 (B1' and B2').
 Finally, Proposition 3.3.20 proves the preservation requirement.

-3.4 Applying Theorem 3.3.1

-3.4.1 Three saturated classes of morphisms

-In this section we compare three classes of morphisms that may be used as trivial cofibrations in an application of Theorem 3.3.1.
-Let $(TrivCof_0, Fib_0)$ be the weak factorisation system generated by $I{\bigotimes}$ , which clearly is a set of morphisms with finitely presentable domains, and let $(TrivCof_1, Fib_1)$ be generated by the semisimplicial horn inclusions.
+3.4 Applying Theorem 3.3.1 3.4.1 Three saturated classes of morphisms In this section we compare three classes of morphisms that may be used as trivial cofibrations in an application of Theorem 3.3.1.
+Let $(TrivCof_0, Fib_0)$ be the weak factorisation system generated by I{\bigotimes} , which clearly is a set of morphisms with finitely presentable domains, and let $(TrivCof_1, Fib_1)$ be generated by the semisimplicial horn inclusions.
 The following well-known lemma for simplicial sets adapts to semisimplicial sets without problems.
 Lemma 3.4.1 ([JT08, Thm.
-3.2.3]). $I{\bigotimes} \subseteq \text{TrivCof}1$ .
+3.2.3]). $I{\bigotimes} \subseteq \text{TrivCof}1$.